 Producers interested in additonal planning information for their seasonal feeding areas can refer to the following fact sheets I produced for the Ministry of Agriculture.

-Funding for this research is being provided through Growing Forward 2, a federal-provincial-territorial initiative.
+Funding for this research was provided through Growing Forward 2, a federal-provincial-territorial initiative.